Thematic investing

-Thematic investing is a form of investment which aims to identify macro-level trends, and the underlying investments that stand to benefit from the materialisation of those trends.
+Thematic investing is a form of investment that aims to identify macro-level trends and the underlying investments that stand to benefit from the materialisation of those trends.
+Thematic investing aims to seize opportunities arising from megatrends likely to shape the global economy in the decades ahead.

 Definition

-The Financial Times describes thematic investing as a broad term with a meaning which can differ depending on the audience.
-Frances Hudson, strategist for multi-asset investing at Standard Life Investments, says: “It tends to be global [and] it can be multi-asset, although within wealth management it is primarily equities.
+In 2013, the Financial Times described thematic investing as a broad term with a meaning which can differ depending on the audience.
+The newspaper sought out the insights of professional investors regarding the matter.
+Frances Hudson, strategist for multi-asset investing at Standard Life Investments, said: “It tends to be global [and] it can be multi-asset, although within wealth management it is primarily equities.
 The manager will pick things they think are important, so it might be the emergence of emerging markets, something changing about technology, or an aspect of the environment, such as water shortages.”

-According to Charles Richardson, manager of the Veritas Global Equity Income fund, the benefits include “formulation of strategic context, getting behind future tailwinds, narrowing the universe, and focusing further research while avoiding spot forecasting or market timing.”

-Jan Luthman, co-manager of the Liontrust Macro Equity Income fund, said “Today’s macro themes are both unprecedented and powerful.
+According to Charles Richardson (Veritas), the benefits include “formulation of strategic context, getting behind future tailwinds, narrowing the universe, and focusing further research while avoiding spot forecasting or market timing.”
+Jan Luthman (Liontrust) said: “Today’s macro themes are both unprecedented and powerful.
 Major themes such as globalisation, population ageing and environmental change have significant implications for economies and businesses.
 Structuring a portfolio so it fits with the forces that are reshaping national and international economies allows it to ‘sail with the wind’; ignoring or misinterpreting these themes can condemn a fund to perpetually sailing against unseen and misunderstood tides.”

-Comparison with other forms of investing
+In 2022, Galilee Asset Management published a white paper on thematic investing.
+The company pointed out that the notions of thematic investing and thematic funds are “not legally defined by current regulations” and that “portfolio management companies tend to use the term "thematic investing" in a non-standardized manner, based on heterogeneous criteria, sometimes even specific to each portfolio manager”.
+In order to build a common definition, the company emphasized that thematic investing is necessarily based on megatrends, and that “a theme must imperatively be structural, international, and multi-sectoral”.
+Therefore, “a thematic investor should not question the validity of the economic model of the selected theme or its fundamentals for at least the next 20 years”.
+Galilee Asset Management also pointed out that “A theme is not a sector.
+It encompasses companies across multiple sectors, whose revenue is generated from the same origin or cause”.
+This approach tends to “make financial investments more tangible for investors, whether they are individuals or institutional, as they can more easily grasp the meaning behind their asset allocation”.
+The company also explained that “thematic investing comes with several pitfalls to avoid”, and identified seven golden rules associated with thematic investing: